zakimjz/zakimjz.github.io/pages/courses/datamining/assign7.md

 Alternatively, you can show results on at least 5000 points.
 However, you have to select these points using **stratified sampling**, so that you choose a proportional number of points from each cluster label.
-You can use StratifiedShuffleSplit from scikit-learn for stratified sampling if you wish (https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html).
+You can use [StratifiedShuffleSplit](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedShuffleSplit.html) from scikit-learn for stratified sampling if you wish.

 * Submit a PDF file named Assign7.pdf that should include your output
 * (just cut and paste the output from python).